Feb 23, 2020

 The previous blog post (01/30/2020) reported a recent addition to my collection, which is considered one of the holy grail 7" singles of Springsteen.
 Since this month marks the 47th anniversary of the release of another holy grail, I found it might be a good opportunity to introduce it here.

-Like most of the copies in circulation, the custom-picture sleeve of mine is folded and assembled by a slipshod job, with a little bit worn appearance.
-Found on the back are the first (right) and second (left) Japanese releases for the debut album.
+Like most copies in circulation, the custom-picture sleeve of mine is folded and assembled by a slipshod job, with a slightly worn appearance.
+Underneath are the first (right) and second (left) Japanese releases for the debut album.

 Blinded By The Light / The Angel (US Columbia 4-45805), his first commercial single from the debut album GREETINGS FROM ASBURY PARK, N.J., was released on the 23rd of February, 1973.
-As widespreadly known, this 7" disc with the stock sunburst labels is a top collectible all time, which is easily confirmed, for instance, by a quick search for Top 10 auction results through the Popsike database (check winning bids on the table below).
-Often said that less than 100 copies are known to exist, simply because it didn't sell and has seldom circulated since then.
-It is still more common, though, than the regular stock
+As wide-spreadly known, this 7" disc with the stock sunburst labels is a top collectible of all time, which is easily confirmed, for instance, by a quick search for Top 10 auction results through the Popsike database (check winning bids on the table below).
+It is often said that less than 100 copies are known to exist simply because they didn't sell and have seldom circulated since then.
+Still, Blinded is more common than the regular stock

 copies of Spirit In The Night / For You (US Columbia 4-45864), the second single off the album and yet another holy grail with even higher value.
-These two kinds of stock 7" copies represent a typical example of how a regular copy becomes much rarer than the white-label promo edition, and illustrate how a cheap, trashy mediocre item is suddenly transformed into an incredibly rare collectible, following dramatic changes in artist's status from unknown or local cult to nationwide, and then to worldwide.
+These two kinds of stock 7" copies represent a typical example of how a standard copy becomes much rarer than the white-label promo edition that is generally of more value and illustrate how a cheap, trashy, and mediocre item is suddenly transformed into an incredibly rare collectible following dramatic changes in artist's status and reputation from unknown or local cult to nationwide, and then to worldwide.

-The 7" track is shortened to 3 min 58 sec as compared to the album
+The 7" track is shortened to 3 min 58 sec compared to the album

 version (5 min 2 sec), which is reflected in the edited lyrics printed